Gander, Newfoundland and Labrador: Demographics

-As of the 2006 census, the population of Gander was found to be 97.4% white with all visible minorities totaling 0.9% of the population and the aboriginal population totaling 1.7%.
+As of the 2021 census, the population of Gander was found to be 89.7% white with all visible minorities totalling 2.7% of the population and the Indigenous population totalling 7.5%.

 Climate

-Gander has a cool to cold humid continental climate (Köppen climate classification (Dfb).
+Gander has a cool to cold humid continental climate (Köppen climate classification Dfb).
 It combines moderately warm and rainy summers with cold and very snowy winters.
 Due to the maritime influence from the Atlantic Ocean, seasonal changes are slightly less pronounced than in Canada's interior, but still substantial given its near-coastal position.
 Its average frost-free period runs from June 1 to October 16–136 days.

 Services

-Gander offers all the conveniences of a major centre.
-The newest development is a continually expanding business park with big box stores such as Walmart and Kent Building Supplies.
-There are two malls: the Gander Mall, with stores such as Canadian Tire, Sport Chek, Mark's, Dollarama, Ardene, Reitmans, and Pizza Delight, and the Fraser Mall, with a Foodland, Great Canadian Dollar Store and various government offices.
-Town Square at the intersection of Elizabeth Drive and Airport Boulevard has several local businesses including a Co-op grocery store.

-All five major Canadian banks have branches in Gander.
-TD Canada Trust and RBC Royal Bank are located in Town Square, CIBC in the Fraser Mall, as well as Bank of Montreal and Scotiabank on Airport Boulevard and Roe Avenue, respectively.
-There are two Credit Unions: Newfoundland and Labrador Credit Union and Hamilton Sound Credit Union, both on Roe Avenue.
+James Paton Memorial Health Centre

 Medical services are provided by the James Paton Memorial Health Centre, on the Trans-Canada Highway.
 The hospital opened in May 1964 and has undergone many changes since then, making it a prominent hospital in the central region.
 The hospital has a rated beds capacity of 92.

-Telephone services are provided by Bell Aliant, formerly NewTel Communications.
-Bell Aliant also provides DSL high-speed internet service and FibreOp high-speed internet.
-Rogers Communications is the cable TV and cable internet provider for the town.

-Cellular phone service is also available through Telus, its subsidiary Koodo, and Bell's Virgin Mobile.

-The Gander Public Library is located at 6 Bell Place as of 1987.
+Gander Public Library

+Steele Community Centre

+The Steele Community Centre, previously named the Gander Community Centre, is a multi-purpose venue located on Airport Boulevard.
+The community centre, owned and operated by the Town of Gander, is used to host trade shows, conferences, sporting events and special events.
+It is home to the Gander Flyers of the Central West Senior Hockey League.

+During Operation Yellow Ribbon, the people of Gander and surrounding communities donated large amounts of food and other supplies for the unexpected visitors.
+The Gander Community Centre became a giant "walk-in fridge" for the food donations.